Data-centric Architecture Forum

 Fort Collins, CO | February 3-5, 2020

-The Data-centric Revolution recognizes that the predominant approach to implementing enterprise applications (the “application-centric” approach) is badly broken.
-Several practitioners came together 18 months ago and founded the “Estes Park Group”, which has been meeting on a monthly basis since then to begin to put some flesh on the skeleton of an approach we’ve outlined.
-We also sponsored the data-centric track at the Data Architecture Summit in Chicago last October.
+To summarize, this revolution recognizes that the predominant approach to implementing enterprise applications (the “application-centric” approach) is badly broken.
+Several practitioners came together over two years ago and founded the “Estes Park Group”, which has been meeting on a monthly basis (and growing in membership) since then to begin to put some flesh on the skeleton of an approach we’ve outlined.

 We know of a handful of firms that have adopted something very close to what we have outlined.
 We will be exploring what worked and didn’t work with them.
 We are inviting vendors that have key parts of the puzzle.
 Our collective opinion at the moment is that a fully functioning data-centric architecture, available for purchase, does not exist.
 We will be outlining what companies will do in the short term to fill this void, and hopefully we can encourage some vendors to take up the task of delivering such an architecture.